Warrandyte: Facilities

-Warrandyte contains a general post office, tennis courts, a community centre, an RSL, several bed and breakfasts, restaurants, a police station, a Country Fire Authority fire station, two kindergartens, two recreational ovals (AFL Football and Cricket), Warrandyte Community Church, Uniting and Anglican places of worship, Andersons Creek Cemetery and a Scout hall, canoe launching ramps, a skatepark, nurseries and tearooms and the Crystal Brook Holiday Centre.
+Warrandyte has a general post office, tennis courts, a community centre, an RSL club, bed and breakfasts, restaurants, a police station, a CFA fire station, two kindergartens, two recreational ovals (AFL Football and Cricket), Andersons Creek Cemetery and a Scout hall, canoe launching ramps, a skatepark, nurseries and tearooms and the Crystal Brook Holiday Centre.
 It also has a thriving arts community including theatre, pottery and painting centred at the Mechanics Institute Hall.

-Warrandyte has two completely community owned and run micro-retirement villages operated as a co-operative - unique in Victoria.
+Warrandyte has two community owned and run micro-retirement villages operated as a co-operative.